tk-notes/lucas-meier-blog/content/posts/2021/06/introducing_nimotsu/index.md

 # Further Work

 While the tool works, there are still a few features that would be nice to have.
-One neat feature is implemented some kind of passphrase protection over the private key file.
-This would involve using a password hash, like Argon2, in order to decrypt the private key file using this passphrase, instead of storing the private key in the clear.
+One feature would be implementing passphrase protection over the private key file.
+This would involve using a password hash, like Argon2, to generate a symmetric key, used to encrypt the private key file, instead of storing it in the clear.

 Another cool feature, mainly for learning purposes, would be to implement different curves for the exchange, instead of just Curve25519.
-I kind of want to play around with binary field curves, since those work pretty differently.
+I kind of want to play around with binary field curves, since those use a fundamentally different kind of arithmetic.

 # Conclusion

+As a reminder, [Nimotsu](https://github.com/cronokirby/nimotsu) is a little application to encrypt a file to someone, using their public key, and you might have some fun using it, and even more fun reading its source code.

-This post wasn't really trying to provide a copmlete introduction to the various algorithms involved, but rather to talk a bit about this little tool I've been working on.
+This post wasn't really trying to provide a complete introduction to the various algorithms involved, but rather to talk a bit about this little tool I've been working on.
 I should probably actually take the time to explain how these primitives work in greater detail.

-As a reminder, [Nimotsu](https://github.com/cronokirby/nimotsu) is a little application to encrypt a file to someone, using their public key, and you might have some fun using it, and even more fun reading its source code.